Curious4Tech/opnsense-vmware-installation-guide/README.md

-# opnsense-vmware-installation-guide
-Step-by-step guide to install and configure OPNsense on VMware Workstation or ESXi, including prerequisites, setup, and post-installation configuration.

 # OPNsense Installation Guide on VMware

 This repository provides a step-by-step guide to install OPNsense, a free and open-source firewall and routing platform, on VMware.